 Clearly, quality family travel content is needed for this part of the world.
 Fortunately, in this market there is another option.

 Planning trips to places that involve heavy touring are best done through an expert tour operator, meaning a company that specializes in full itineraries including transportation, accommodations, and guides.
-For Costa Rica, we recommend Classic Journeys out of San Diego.
 We don’t have anyone to recommend in Africa … yet.

 Do you have a favorite Africa Tour Operator or itinerary to share?
 Please let me know!